nhost/nhost/docs/docs/get-started/authentication/index.md

 slug: /get-started/authentication
 ---

-You defined `select` permissions for the `public` role in the previous section.
+In the previous section, you defined `select` permissions for the `public` role.
 You will now add `insert` and `select` permissions for authenticated users to secure your app's GraphQL API with authentication.

 > Nhost's authentication service lets you deliver frictionless registration and login experiences to your users.
 We support most social providers and different methods such as email & password and passwordless (magic link).